Antoine Lucas

 About me

-My research is focused on understanding the evolution of surfaces and near surfaces of the Earth and other planets, including lakes on Titan, landslides on Mars and icy satellites as well as aeolian transport on Mars, Venus and Titan.
+My research focuses on understanding the evolution of surface and near-surface environments on Earth and other planetary bodies, including lakes on Titan, landslides on Mars and icy satellites, and aeolian transport on Mars, Venus, and Titan.
 Other planets allow us to test our understanding of geological and climate processes under a wide range of conditions.
-By combining observations from planetary exploration missions with image processing and numerical modeling, I try to understand what controls the evolution of continental surfaces (including planetary counterparts) and more specifically mass wasting (landslides, avalanches, debris flows…), aeolian and hydrology processes.
-A geomorphologist by objects of study, a geophysicist by methods, and a planetary scientist by perspective; I defined mysleft as a space-hacker, an astro-geologist, a landscape-analyst and a space avalancher.
+By combining observations from planetary exploration missions with image processing and numerical modeling, I investigate what controls the evolution of continental surfaces, including their planetary counterparts, and more specifically mass wasting (landslides, avalanches, debris flows), aeolian processes, and hydrology.
+A geomorphologist by objects of study, a geophysicist by methods, and a planetary scientist by perspective, I define myself as a space hacker, an astro-geologist, a landscape analyst, and a space avalancher.

-Along with my scientific activites, I am also in charge of the Natural Hazard master program at IPGP/Université Paris Cité since 2023.
+Alongside my scientific activities, I have also been in charge of the Natural Hazard master program at IPGP/Université Paris Cité since 2023.